Tag: books

 I hope to put out about a chapter (blog post) per week or two on this, and that by the end of the year, we’ll have something like a complete work on this site that will be free to anyone who wanders in.

 This will all be written in great appreciation for all the great writers and thinkers who came before me and wrote about these things.
 I’ll simply be synthesizing them and giving my own perspective.
 I don’t want to simply regurgitate Save the Cat, or simple (and often incorrect) aphorisms like “Show, don’t Tell.”
-Rather, I aim to put together a comprehensive look at fiction writing and the life it entails for the beginner, or simply anyone curious as to what writers actually do.
+Rather, I aim to put together a comprehensive look at fiction writing and the life it entails for the beginner, the beginner nevertheless deathly serious about writing, as all beginners are.

 • Death Stranding and the Hidden Cost of Civilization